fakenewz/TripifyAdditional/README.md

-A site where you can add YouTube videos on one page!
-Code still in progress - not part of actual project submission
+A site where you can add YouTube videos on one page and see the time duration for each video!
+JS and HTML in one file, CSS in a separate file.
+Code still in progress...

+Please note that this is additional to the Tripify project submission, and that the core project is for the Google Maps and Eventful APIs